theHostileNegotiator/KWBandage/PatchNotes.md

 	* Removed Particle Effects
 3. Landing Pad order is different to the Airfield
 	* Changed the order to represent the Airfield
+#### Sonic Emitter
+1. AI underestimates the DPS output of defensive structure (Damage was buffed in TW 1.05 to counteract a bug fix but AI DPS was never updated in TW or KW)
+	* Increased ConquerMetricsOverrideDPS to 500

 ### Nod: